francesNLP/MappingChange/README.md

  9. [Articles Linkage](#articles-linkage): links articles across years using dataframe from step 8.
 It groups articles into concepts, and update the input dataframe with concept uris.

  10. [Wikidata Linkage](#wikidata-linkage): links articles with wikidata items using dataframe from step 9.
 It generates a dataframe for these linked items with uris of their corresponding grouped concepts from step 9.
-If a wikidata item has already been linked in other collections, this script can then link an article to this item through the concept built in that collection, thus allowing linkage across collections.
-Note that this cross-collection linkage requires wikidata dataframe generated for other collections.
-The dataframe generated from this script only includes newly linked wiki items.
-Also, it updates input dataframe from step 9 with concept uris from other collections if possible.

- 11. [Dbpedia Linkage](#dbpedia-linkage): similar to wikidata linkage, this script links articles with dbpedia items using updated input dataframe from step 10.
+ 11. [Dbpedia Linkage](#dbpedia-linkage): similar to wikidata linkage, this script links articles with dbpedia items using updated input dataframe from step 9.

  12. [Graph Generation for Enriched Knowledge](./src/knowledge_graph/add_concepts_to_graph.py): This script generates graph for enriched knowledge, including grouped concepts, links from articles, wikidata and dbpedia items to concepts.
 Upload this graph to the same dataset of the server in step 6.

- 13. [Elasticsearch Indices Creation](#elasticsearch-indices-creation): create index for gazetteer articles using updated input dataframe from step 11.
-It creates (or updates if index already exists) index for wikidata or dbpedia items using generated items dataframe from step 10 or step 11.
+ 13. [Elasticsearch Indices Creation](#elasticsearch-indices-creation): create index for gazetteer articles using updated input dataframe from step 9.
+It creates index for wikidata or dbpedia items using generated items dataframe from step 10 or step 11.
 This elasticsearch server allows both efficient full-text search and semantic search.

 All these scripts used are in [src](./src).